nitad54448/yappari-5-1/README.md

 #### DRT active datasets ####
 This performs a calculation of Distribution of Relaxation Times for one or more datasets.
 The method used is constrained non-negative linear regression with a Tikhonov parameter.
 The procedure used was implemented by [Christian Altenbach](https://sites.google.com/site/altenbach/Home) for EPR spectrocopy.
 This [method](https://sites.google.com/site/altenbach/labview-programs/epr-programs/long-distances/ld-algorithms) is very fast and therefore it is possible to search an optimal regularization parameter, see "Advanced commands" in the description of [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) or [DRT search lambda](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#drt-search-lambda) command.

 Only the values of imaginary part of the impedance are taken into calculations.
-Data should be acquired with log spacing.
+Data should be acquired with log spacing and with a decent number of points per decade (otherwise you may try to rearrange data with the command _spline>>100_ if you want 100 interpolated datapoints scaled in log space).
 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.
 The procedure I use here is to provide an indication of the frequencies of the relaxations.
 Much more advanced free DRT programs are available, see for instance [Ciucci et al](https://github.com/ciuccislab/DP-DRT) and his papers but there are many others.
 The DRT procedure may help in detecting a proper electrical circuit.
-If you want to used it, I suggest to read first some publications describing the procedure and the limitations.
+If you want to use it, I suggest to read first some publications describing the procedure and the limitations.
 There is no need for a circuit model for the DRT calculations.
 The usefulness of DRT depends much on the quality of the data and in particular the first and the last points of the data.
 On the DRT graph, the experimental Zr and Zi are plotted together with the _recalculated impedances_ from the DRT data and a probability of distribution function.
-Calculations are made in real time if you change the Tikhonov parameter, so if you have multiple datasets and many iterations, it may be very slow.
+Calculations are made in real time if you change the Tikhonov parameter, so if you have multiple datasets and many iterations, it may be slow.
 Some files to test are in the /drt folder.
 An example of a DRT fit is shown below :

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/drt_calc_RCRC_1k_3_5microF_80_20p_simulated.PNG)